 The temptation to simply close and try and weather the storm with no service was present, but TK and Megan opted to push through and make the necessary changes in order to provide a sense of normality for their regulars and their staff.

 “People have been really thankful.
 At first we remained open purely for the hope and the morality of it, but people have really started to show their appreciation.
 They know we’re trying to help support them, so they’re supporting us in return, so we’re really glad we stayed open,” TK explained.

 “And we want to keep our staff working and always be moving forward with them,” Megan added.

 “We are dipping our toes constantly, testing the waters, and we don’t want to over-commit to any one solution because you never know what’s going to work long term.”

-Be sure to call B&B Dockside to get some tasty takeout or check on outdoor seating availability – breakfast on the water always sounds divine, but especially now when enjoying something delicious can doubly help to sustain local people and their dreams.
+Be sure to call B&B Dockside to get some tasty takeout or get a reservation for in-person dining.
+Breakfast on the water always sounds divine, but especially now when enjoying something delicious can doubly help to sustain local people and their dreams.